 All member Clubs have the opportunity to play in the Medallion that is hosted by a different Club each year.
 Each participating Club selects three of its members to represent it in an individual Stableford Competition on a shotgun start.
 The list of winners and the list of future hosts can be found on this site here.

 MacKenzie worked in partnership with Harry Colt from 1919-1923 and the Society competes regularly with the Colt Association for the Partners' Salver.
 Additionally the winning Medallion team is invited to the Stoke Park Club to play the winner of the Colt Cup each year for the Challenge Cup

 A few years ago the Society decided to expand its activities by establishing an Individual Membership.
 This is limited in number to allow at least some participation in golfing events by every member of the Society if he or she so wishes.

 The Society organises matches with the British Golf Collectors' Society and with teams from member clubs.
-It also holds an Open day every year for members and guests at a MacKenzie course.
+It also holds at least one Society day every year for members and guests at a MacKenzie course.

 The American MacKenzie Society was founded in 1988 well before its United Kingdom equivalent, and it holds an Annual International Tournament to which fifteen specially selected Mackenzie Clubs from all over the world are invited.